-Dee holds a BA (Hons) Degree in Counselling and Psychotherapy awarded by the Institute of Counselling and Psychotherapy (IICP).
-In addition, Dee is a registered midwife having completed a BSc in Midwifery in Trinity College Dublin in 2012.
-She has a certificate in trauma work and volunteered with the Dublin Rape Crisis Centre for a number of years before graduating in 2019.
+She holds a BA (Hons) Degree in Integrative Counselling and Psychotherapy awarded by the Institute of Counselling and Psychotherapy (IICP).
+In addition, Deirdre is a registered midwife having completed a BSc in Midwifery in Trinity College Dublin in 2012.
+She has a certificate in trauma work and volunteered with the Dublin Rape Crisis Centre for several years before graduating in 2019.

 Experience & Areas of Interest

 I have always had an interest in women’s health and embarked on a degree in midwifery as a mature student to make a difference.
 The experience, however, highlighted to me the lack of psychological supports available to women at this time in their lives.
 As a result of my experiences, I decided to retrain in counselling and psychotherapy to help to provide that support.

 Women face many challenges throughout their lives and psychological issues related to their reproductive health are plentiful.
 Regrettably, women often struggle with issues relating to infertility, pregnancy, birth (which 20% of women describe as traumatic) and difficulty adjusting to parenthood.
 Within a safe environment and with a trained professional, those who have experienced trauma may begin to assimilate their emotional distress and find a way forward.